-An everyday occurance, is the need to change database parameters.
+An everyday occurrence is the need to change database parameters.
 Want to enable a login, great no problem.
-Except in RDS it becomes a problem!
+Except in RDS, it becomes a problem!
 Ok, you’re thinking, why is that?

 This is where you feel you’ve lost control.
 You can dig through docs all you want, but you can’t ever say for sure if a managed service will behave predictably.
-There’s already more layers of software between you and your relational database.
+There are already more layers of software between you and your relational database.
 Not what you want.

 With RDS, things can’t be predicted.
 Servers are restarted when they needn’t be.
 Rebuilds take forever, and you have no progress bar.
 EBS performance has a hiccup and your snapshot time doubles.
 The troubles go on and on.